vanship82/boxwrap/README.md

 BoxWrap secures and compresses your cloud storage while maintaining the highest compatibility and productivity:

-* Save space: compress each file into separate zip archive on the cloud ending with `.boxwrap.zip`
+* **Save space:** compress each file into separate zip archive on the cloud ending with `.boxwrap.zip`
-* Protect privacy: encrypt each zip archive on the cloud in ZipCrypto or AES
+* **Protect privacy:** encrypt each zip archive on the cloud in ZipCrypto or AES
-* Maintain compatibility: unzip individual zip archive with other software even though you don't have BoxWrap
+* **Maintain compatibility**: unzip individual zip archive with other software even though you don't have BoxWrap
-* Keep productivity: work on the original files on your machine and BoxWrap put them on the cloud securely
+* **Keep productivity**: work on the original files on your machine and BoxWrap put them on the cloud securely
-* Share: back up your files on multiple cloud storages
+* **Share**: back up your files on multiple cloud storages
 * and more ...

 ## How does BoxWrap work?